Want to buy heckle discus fish.502-239-4732. Arnold

 The Harlequin Rasbora Trigonostigma heteromorpha (previously Rasbora heteromorpha) is immensely popular.
 These extremely desirable fish are always on the move.
 A lively school at the top of the aquarium has an endearing, fiery persona that just radiates attitude.
 This cyprinid has been a favorite aquarium fish for about 100 years.
 It was first described by Duncker back in 1904 and hails from Southeast Asia.
 It is found on the Malay Peninsula, throughout western Malaysia and southern Thailand as well as Singapore.

-These are small fish, elegant looking fish when kept In ideal conditions.
-They won't quite reach 2 inches (5 cm) in length and they can be variable in color.
-They range from a pale pink or bright red to a copper orange along the top and bottom.
-In between on the back half, there's a black triangular or hatchet shaped patch with a bluish tint.Sometimes there's subtle purple highlights in front of the patch as well.
+These small, elegant fish look their best when kept In ideal conditions.
+They won't quite reach 2 inches (5 cm) in length, and they can be variable in color, ranging from a pale pink or bright red to a copper orange along the top and bottom.
+The back halves of these little fish have a black triangular or hatchet-shaped patch with a bluish tint.
+They will sometimes have subtle purple highlights in front of the patch as well.

 This fish is often confused with two of its close relatives, the Glowlight RasboraTrigonostigma hengeli and the Lambchop Rasbora Trigonostigma espei.
-To identify them notice some subtle distinctions.
-The Harlequin Rasbora is pale pink to bright red, and is much stocker than its cousins.
-Harlequin’s black mark is much closer to a triangle shape and will have a noticeably blue tint.
-The Espei Rasbora should be bronze pink in color and be more elongate.
-Hengel’s Rasbora should be yellow cream with a thin black side marking toped with a sweep of neon orange.
+To accurately identify them, pay attention to some subtle distinctions.
+The Harlequin Rasbora is pale pink to bright red and much stockier than its cousins.
+Harlequin’s black mark is more triangular and will have a noticeably blue tint.
+The Espei Rasbora should be bronze pink in color and more elongated.
+Hengel’s Rasbora should be yellow cream with a thin black side marking topped with a sweep of neon orange.

 Harlequin Rasboras are a lively and colorful fish.